DES Mothers and Daughters: Research Trends 1970s to 2025

 • Psychosexual/gender identity outcomes

-• Other reported adverse effects that may have been noted in individual medical case studies of DES Daughters
+• Other reported adverse effects that may have been noted in individual medical case studies

-Journal References 1988-2023*
+Journal References 1970-2025*

 [* Note regarding the timeline of research publications: Initial research about the human health effects of exposure to diethylstilbestrol began as early as the 1950s and significantly evolved during the 1970s and 1980s.
 Most publications from the 1990s and forward cite the studies from those early years where considered relevant.]

-A comprehensive guide to the full directory of DES-related publications on all topics is available at Diethylstilbestrol (DES): Multigenerational Research Trends 1939-2023.
+A comprehensive guide to the full directory of DES-related publications on all topics is available at Diethylstilbestrol (DES): Multigenerational Research Trends 1939-2025.